juneau-project/juneau/Developers.md

 Several Python files are used to communicate with the kernel.
 These include:

+* `jupyter.py`, which includes methods for requesting data from the Jupyter kernel.
+* `connect_psql.py`, which is invoked at the kernel side to connect to the Juneau SQL instance.
 * `print_var.py`, which uses a blocking connection to the kernel to request a JSON version of all variables.
+(This is superseded by `jupyter.py`).
 * `var_list.py`, which finds all Python variables that we are interested in indexing.

 ## User Interface